-Although a person will never get better legal services than what he or she pays for, it is also true that lots of lawyers charge substantially more than they really are worth.
+That said, it's important to keep in mind that, although a person will never get better legal services than what he or she pays for, it is also true that lots of lawyers charge WAY more than they really are worth.

 Worse yet, because nobody else discloses their charges up front, a potential client has to waste a lot of time before he or she ever even finds out what some lawyer or law firm is going to cost.